 Libyan city buries thousands in mass graves after flood, while mayor says death toll could triple

-The deluge swept away entire families on Sunday night and exposed vulnerabilities in the oil-rich country that has been mired in conflict since 2011.
-Health officials have confirmed 5,100 deaths and say 9,000 people are still missing.
+The deluge swept away entire families on Sunday night and exposed vulnerabilities in the oil-rich country that has been mired in conflict since the 2011 uprising that toppled long-ruling dictator Moammar Gadhafi.
+Health officials have confirmed 5,500 deaths and say 9,000 people are still missing.

 Here’s a look at the latest developments.